maffettone/xca/README.md

 python simple_example.py
 ```

-This will take a few minutes to run for each example.
+This will take a few minutes to run for each example, approximately 10 minutes in total.
+The output will print the path to each `cif` file as it generates the relevant set of synthetic data.
+This includes
+4 files for BaTiO, 5 files for ADTA, and 31 files for Ni-Co-Al. The output will then print the ensemble model summary.
+The time for each epoch will be displayed on with 8 epochs for each model training.
+Lastly results dictionary will be sloppily printed to show the loss, training, and validation metrics.

 Details of generic synthesis and training can be found in
 [example_synthesis.py](xca/examples/arxiv200800283/example_synthesis.py) and
 [example_training.py](xca/examples/arxiv200800283/example_training.py).